The $(2,1)$-cable of the figure-eight knot is not smoothly slice: General Overview

 Our strategy will hence be to compute the actions of $\iota$ and $\tau$ on the Heegaard Floer complex of $\Sigma_2(K_{2,1})$ and then algebraically rule out the existence of a local map from the trivial complex.
 Techniques for establishing the nonexistence of maps as in Theorem~\ref{thm:local} have been developed by many authors and have led to the formalism of the \textit{local equivalence group}; see especially the work of Hendricks, Manolescu, and Zemke \cite{hmz}.
 Although it will be helpful for the reader to have a broad familiarity with these ideas, for the main claim of Theorem~\ref{thm:mainthm1} this will not be needed.
 See \cite[Section 3]{aks} or \cite[Section 3]{dhm} for a more comprehensive discussion of local equivalence in this setting.

 The main crux of this paper will thus be the computation of $\iota$ and $\tau$.
 In general, however, determining the induced action of $\tau$ is difficult.
-Here, we make essential use of the following topological observation: for any knot $K$, the Montesinos trick \cite{montesinos} shows that the branched double cover $\Sigma_2(K_{2,1})$ is homeomorphic to $S^3_{+1}(K \# K^r)$; see for example the algorithm of \cite[Section 1.1.12]{Saveliev}.
+Here, we make essential use of the following topological observation: for any knot $K$, the Montesinos trick \cite{montesinos} shows that

 Moreover, this homeomorphism identifies the branching action on $\Sigma_2(K_{2,1})$ with the involution on $S^3_{+1}(K \# K^r)$ induced from the obvious strong inversion on $K \# K^r$ interchanging the two factors.
 (See \Cref{fig:obviousinv}.)
-We refer to this strong inversion as the \textit{swapping involution}.
+We refer to this strong inversion as the \textit{swapping involution}; see \cite[Section 1.1.12]{saveliev} for further details.

 In recent work \cite{dms}, the first, third, and fifth authors carried out a program for studying involutions on knots using the knot Floer homology package.
 (For background on knot Floer homology, see \cite{OS-knots, rasmussen-knot-floer}.)
 Explicitly, in \cite[Section 3]{dms} it is shown that a strong inversion on a knot induces an automorphism of its knot Floer complex (see also \cite[Section 2.2]{mallick-surgery}).
 Building on work of Juh\'asz and Zemke \cite[Theorem 8.1]{jz}, in \cite[Theorem 4.3]{dms} the authors computed the induced action for such examples $K \# K^r$ as in Figure~\ref{fig:obviousinv}.
 Combining this with a large surgery formula due to the third author \cite[Theorem 1.1]{mallick-surgery}, this will allow us to compute the induced action of $\tau$ on $\smash{S^3_n(K \# K^r)}$ for $n$ large.
 We then use an auxiliary argument involving an equivariant, negative definite cobordism from $n$-surgery to $(+1)$-surgery to constrain the induced action of $\tau$ on $\smash{S^3_{+1}(K \# K^r)}$.
 By the above topological observation, this is the same as the branching action on $\Sigma_2(K_{2,1})$.